Top of the Gorge challenges

 Riders will set off between 8am and 8.30am and most will finish by late morning/early afternoon, allowing plenty of time to enjoy their free day entry to the festival itself.
 Family and friends accompanying cyclists will be able to enjoy great food and entertainment at the festival, before cheering returning riders across the finish line.

-For further information and to book visit the Mendip Rides website.
+For further information and to book visit the Mendip Lakes and Lumps Ride website.